 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act:
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer Accelerated filer □ Non-accelerated filer Smaller reporting company 🗹 (Do not check if a smaller reporting company) Indicate by check mark whether the reg sistrant is a shell company (as defined in Rul e 12b-2 of the Exchange Act).
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company 🗹 (Do not check if a smaller reporting company) Indicate by check mark whether the reg istrant is a shell company (as defined in Ru ale 12b-2 of the Exchange Act).
 Yes. 🗖 No. 🗹

-As of February 4, 2015, the registrant had 6,962,742 shares of common stock outstanding, par value \$0.01 per share.
+As of April 30, 2015, the registrant had 6,962,742 shares of common stock outstanding, par value \$0.01 per share.